Double (association football): Bundesliga era

 Note: Bayern Munich's 2013 and 2020 doubles were part of the club's trebles which also included their UEFA Champions League victories.

+Note: Bayer Leverkusen achieved the domestic double unbeaten.

 East Germany (defunct)

 Following World War II, a separate football competition emerged in the Soviet-occupied eastern area of Germany.

 The first division DDR-Oberliga was active from 1947–48 to 1990–91 and saw the introduction of the FDGB-Pokal in 1949.
 The cup competition was not staged in the 1950–51 season and the transitional 1955 and 1961 seasons.
 Five doubles were won in East German competition: